zakaBouj/AddressValidator/README.md

 This project uses GitHub Actions for continuous integration and deployment:

-1. **Build and Test**: Automatically runs on every push and pull request
+**Build and Test**: Automatically runs on every push and pull request
 - Builds the solution
 - Runs all unit and integration tests
 - Reports test results

-2. **Azure Authentication**: Scheduled workflow to verify Azure integration
-   - Tests Azure Maps token acquisition with Entra ID
-   - Can be manually triggered when needed

 ## Development Progress